ltung7/idosell/readme.md

 ### Date, date ranges and formatting

-Some enpoints require dates in either 'YYYY-MM-DD' format of 'YYYY-MM-DD HH:mm:ss' format.
-Many of them use set of dates to define range of the results, for example listing orders dispatched between start of the month and end of the same month.
-Instead, you can use dates helper:
+Some endpoints require dates in either the "YYYY-MM-DD" format or the "YYYY-MM-DD HH:mm:ss" format.
+Many of them use a set of dates to define the range of the results, for example, listing orders dispatched between the start of the month and the end of the same month.
+Instead, you can use the *dates()* helper:

 ```javascript
 const dispatchedOrders = idosellRequest.listOrders.dates('2023-12-01', '2023-12-31', 'dispatch').exec();